phoenixlabsresearch/spark-docs/deployed-contracts/security-and-audits.md

 # Security & Audits

-Spark Protocol upholds the highest standars of security, inheriting MakerDAO's security practices and partnering with projects that share the same values.
+Spark Protocol upholds the highest standards of security, inheriting MakerDAO's security practices and partnering with projects that share the same values.

 MakerDAO's security practices & audit reports.
 [Link to Maker's audits](https://security.makerdao.com/)

-Spark Lend is mostly based on the Aave v3 codebase which has been extensively audited.
+Spark Lend is currently based on the Aave V3 codebase which has been extensively audited.
 [Link to Aave v3's audits](https://docs.aave.com/developers/deployed-contracts/security-and-audits)